ahaywood/Web-Interactivity-and-Engagement/chapter-5/index.md

 Let's consider the following fact patterns and attempt to choose the best CMS from the above list.

 a.
-Small neighborhood market that has trouble with people finding where it is.
+Small neighborhood market that has trouble with people finding where it is

 b.
 Large, local office supply store that wants to start selling online

 c.
-Florida non-profit that wants to have a larger public face.
+Florida non-profit that wants to have a larger public face

-d.Internet startup that wants to sell doodads
+d.
+Internet startup that wants to sell doodads

 e.
 Internet startup that wants to sell consulting services

 f.
-Local doctors office.
+Local doctor's office

 *Do you see how there can be vaguery for each of these and several might fit the needs to the client?*